Master of Global Hospitality Management

-Tuition is $37,500 and covers textbooks, class materials, an iPad, parking, meals/snacks professional development services offered by Robinson’s Career Management Center, and a free membership to Atlanta Chapter of ISACA.
-A $250 deposit is due upon enrollment.
+The cost of the Master of Global Hospitality Management is $37,500, paid in three installments based on course load, which covers all class materials, textbooks, iPad, parking, meals/snacks and professional development services offered by Robinson’s Career Management Center.
+A non-refundable orientation and program fee of $250 is due upon enrollment.

 Location: GSU’s Buckhead Center

 Complete the online application along with the $50 application fee.

 Applicants may submit either GMAT or GRE scores.

 One official copy of the transcript of all previous college work is required from each institution previously attended.
 Each transcript must be in an envelope from the institution closed with the institution’s official seal and must be submitted unopened by the applicant with the rest of the application packet.
 If an institution’s policies do not permit it to send official transcripts to applicants for use with self-managed applications, the transcripts may be sent directly to the Office of Graduate Recruiting and Student Services using the address given here.
 In this instance, applicants should indicate on the application that the transcripts will be sent separately by the appropriate deadline.

 The master’s application contains two narrative questions.
 Answers to these questions must be typed.
 You have the opportunity to answer these questions as part of the online application process.
 Evaluative interviews are not part of the application process for most programs, so it is important that applicants complete these essays in a thorough and thoughtful way.

 The essays are the opportunity for applicants to present themselves to the Master’s Admissions Committee.
 It provides a way to highlight qualities relevant to success in a graduate business program that may not be evident in test scores and past academic performance.

 Begin each response on a separate page and show the letter and/or number of the question at the top of each page.
 Put your complete name at the top of each page.
 Please limit each response to 500 words typed and double-spaced.